telerik/blazor-docs/getting-started/blazor-repl.md

 The Toolbar of Blazor REPL contains the commands that can be performed with the code in the [Editor](#editor):

 * `Run` - executes the code from the editor and renders it in the [Output](#output)
+* `Get Started` - links the getting started article for the product
-* `Share` - allows you to save the snippet and share the snippet.
-Opens a confirmation popup, if confirmed a public link with the snippet will be generated.
+* `Share` - allows you to share the snippet.
+In the popup, you will find a generated public link with the snippet will that you can share as desired.
+The menu also provides buttons to directly share it in the corresponding social medias.
+Embed????????
-* `Download` - downloads the project dll
+* `Download` - downloads the project dll.
-* ....
-* ....
+* `Feedback` - leads to the public feedback portal for Telerik Blazor REPL where you can share your enhancement requests and eventual bug reports.
+We use it to constantly monitor the community interest and demand and thus improve our products.

 ### Sidebar - Drawer

 The Sidebar/Drawer provides the following functionalities:

-* NuGet Manager - it allows you to desired version of the Telerik UI as well as to add other desired packages.??//not sure for adding other packages.
+* NuGet Package Manager - it allows you to specify the desired version of the Telerik UI for Blazor as well as to add other desired packages.??//not sure for adding other packages.

 * Static Asset Manager - it allows you to add a cdn with your desired CSS or JavaScript files.
-Place the file URL in the input and click the `+` button.
+Place the file URL in the input and click the download button.
 You don't need to reference the files, Blazor REPL will do that for you.
+Once the desired cdn is added, you can easily enable/disable it via a switch.

+* Telerik UI Asset Manager - provides a summary of the installed Telerik UI packages and a dropdown to choose the desired theme to apply to the application.
+The menu allows choosing between the [built-in themes]({%slug general-information/themes%}) and some of their most commonly used [swatches]({%slug themes-swatches%}).

 * Config button - by clicking it you can open the `Startup.cs` file of the project and modify it if desired.

 ### Editor

-The Editor allows you to type, paste, edit your code.
+The Editor allows you to type, paste and edit your code.
 It always contains `_Main.razor` file and you can also add other files to the project via the `+` button.
+The newly added files could be `.razor` or `.cs` and their names should always start with a capital letter.

 ### Output